Barrapunto

 Barrapunto was founded by six professionals and teachers in 1999 as a meeting point for the free software community.
 By 2005 more than half a million comments had been posted and almost 40,000 stories.

 After six years of silence, in January 2018, the website's Twitter account published one tweet to announce a technical stop and it has been down ever since.
+In August 2019, and in the absence of an official statement on the matter, the website stopped responding.